 This doesn’t mean that you play video games with them every time.
 Ask questions about the game; they’re always happy to talk about things they love.
 Showing interest in something they enjoy is a fantastic way to build a solid relationship with your child.

 Let them open up about what they are achieving through the video game; it will make them feel more valuable and boost their confidence.
 So, even if you are worried that your child is not learning anything from playing video games, you’ll notice their problem-solving skills are improving visibly.

 Kids these days are technologically intelligent.
 Everything is one click away, and parents need to raise tech-healthy kids.

 This doesn’t mean that they are allowed to exceed the hours they can play video games.
 While you strictly monitor the content and hours spent, you can still encourage them to be active learners.

 Lastly, check the classifications and age ratings before letting your child start a new video game.
-Check first if you feel it’s okay for them; only then download it on their devices.
+Check if you feel it’s okay for them; only download it on their devices.
 Once they are hooked, it’ll be more challenging for you to convince them to stop playing.

 It’s also a great idea to keep them from using headphones on their devices so that you can always hear the content or language used in the video game.
 Be careful; many games have been banned in various countries for using language that is not child-appropriate.